 Observations #3 and #4 concern the process dependence of risk taking and time discounting behavior.
 In the domain of risk, the prevalent finding is that, on average, subjects do not reduce compound probabilities according to the rules of probability calculus.
-For example, Aydogan et al. (2016) show that for their participants the reduction principle is clearly violated at the aggregate level even though 60% of subjects behave in accordance with reduction.
-The aggregate result is driven by a minority of participants who depart strongly from reduction - in this case in the direction of a preference for sequential resolution.
+For example, Aydogan, Bleichrodt, and Gao (2016) show that for their participants, the reduction principle is clearly violated at the aggregate level even though 60% of subjects behave in accordance with reduction.
+The aggregate result is driven by a minority of participants who depart strongly from reduction-in this case in the direction of a preference for sequential resolution.
 The authors attribute this finding to the utility of gambling.
-However, there is also abundant experimental evidence that the value of a compound lottery is smaller than the value of the equivalent single-stage lottery, for example Chung et al. (1994), Budescu and Fischer (2001), Abdellaoui et al. (2015), and Fan et al. (2019) to name a few.
-It seems to be the case that the framing of the experimental tasks plays a role whether one finds a preference or an aversion to compound risks (Nielsen, 2020).
+However, there is also abundant experimental evidence that the value of a compound lottery is smaller than the value of the equivalent single-stage lottery, for example, Chung, von Winterfeldt, and Luce (1994), Budescu and Fischer (2001), Abdellaoui, Klibanoff, and Placido (2015), and Fan, Budescu, and Diecidue (2019) to name a few.
+It seems to be the case that the framing of the experimental tasks plays a role whether one finds a preference or an aversion to compound risks (Nielsen 2020).

-A related category of results concerns investment games (Gneezy and Potters, 1997; Thaler et al., 1997; Bellemare et al., 2005; Gneezy et al., 2003; Haigh and List, 2005).
-The general finding is that people tend to invest less conservatively, i.e. they take on more risk, when they are informed about the outcomes of their decisions only infrequently.
+A related category of results concerns investment games (Gneezy and Potters 1997; Thaler et al. 1997; Bellemare et al. 2005; Gneezy, Kapteyn, and Potters 2003; Haigh and List 2005).
+The general finding is that people tend to invest less conservatively, that is, they take on more risk, when they are informed about the outcomes of their decisions only infrequently.
 This finding is often interpreted as a manifestation of myopic loss aversion, a term coined by Benartzi and Thaler (1995).
-In this context, myopia is defined as narrow framing of decision situations which focuses on short-term consequences rather than on long-term ones.
+In this context, myopia is defined as narrow framing of decision situations, which focuses on short-term consequences rather than on long-term ones.
 Loss aversion, one of the key constituents of prospect theory, describes people's tendency to be more sensitive to losses than to gains.
 According to this interpretation, if people evaluate their portfolios frequently, the probability of observing a loss is much greater than if they do so infrequently.
-Whatever the specific experimental context, however, all these experiments share the feature that time delays were negligible.
-Tests of process dependence in genuinely temporal settings are still lacking.